Fluid dynamic effect of smoke rings and their applications.

 Further Information

-Thomas Townsend Brown Website – excellent collection of documents, articles, and pictures of Brown and his research.
+- Thomas Townsend Brown – excellent collection of documents, articles, and pictures of Brown and his research.